askeksa/Cinter/README.txt

   Waits until enough time has passed since previously playing samples were stopped (7.5 rasterlines), then triggers the new samples.

-The replayer does not stop automatically at the end of the music.
-The intro must exit before the music reaches its end or the replayer will play random garbage from memory.
-If you want extra silence at the end, you must add empty patterns as appropriate.
+At the end of the music, the player behaves just as when playing the module in Protracker: If the module contains an F00 command (stop), the music will stop when reaching this command.
+Otherwise, it will restart from the beginning when it reaches the end of the last pattern.

 ACKNOWLEDGEMENTS